 What causes people to struggle with their mental health?

 Not great.
 Millennials are reporting higher levels of mental health issues than older generations.
 Teens and college students are also experiencing rising rates of depression and anxiety.
-Women in particular are prone to things like depression.
+Women in particular are prone to things like depression and burnout.

 What about mental health awareness?